toddheslin/gtm-ecommerce-platforms/readme.md

+# Note to you lovely people starring this repo

+The content in this repo is probably old.
+Actually, it **is** old, but I'm unsure how relevant it might be to you.

+I really appreciate those who have starred the repo, but if you follow me on github instead you'll see other things I'm working on which will be more up to date.

+Stay safe!

+Todd

+---

 What's this about?
 ==================
 My central repository for the analytics tools I use, references I rely on and code snippits that save me hours of time.
 Feel free to use and contribute.